AI-Citizen/SolidGPT/README.md

 Note: We currently support Python, JavaScript, and TypeScript projects.
 Support for more languages is on the way.
 ## 📁 Generate Product Requirement Document
 1. Choose `Generate RPD` from the top left dropdown.
-1. input your requirement (suggest short and clear)
+1. Input your requirement (suggest short and clear)
-1. input additional info or your project, SolidGPT will use both summary from repository and additional info you provided (optinoal)
+1. Input additional info or your project, SolidGPT will both use a summary from the repository and additional info you provide (optional)

 ### 📺 Demo(v0.2.5)
 ![copy_FD8819CE-0A56-4E9C-A018-FA90700E7605](https://github.com/AI-Citizen/SolidGPT/assets/39673228/8ef57ba1-093e-4cc5-a07d-45b5c2dea850)